0 Flares 0 Flares ×

-On this site, I will be posting longer essays on entrepreneurship, Silicon Valley, civics, politics, and perhaps some philosophical topics, too.
+On this site, I will post essays on entrepreneurship, Silicon Valley, civics, politics, and perhaps some philosophical topics, too.

-The Alliance: Managing Talent in the Networked Age
+- The Alliance: Managing Talent in the Networked Age

 The employee relationship is broken, leaving managers with an seemingly impossible dilemma: You can’t afford to treat employees like family (which they never were).
 But you can’t build a lasting, innovative business when every employee acts like a free agent.
 The alliance is a two-way relationship that lets company and employee work together toward common goals, even when some of their interests differ, and represents a new way of building long-term relationships in today’s volatile economy.